flutter/website/src/docs/release/breaking-changes/default-desktop-scrollbars.md

 If you are seeing this in your application, there are several ways to control and configure this feature.

-- Remove manually applied `Scrollbar`s in your application when running on desktop.
+- Remove the manually applied `Scrollbar`s in your application when running on desktop.

 - Extend `ScrollBehavior`, `MaterialScrollBehavior`, or `CupertinoScrollBehavior` to modify the default behavior.